xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 ---

-## 12. Repair-Facing Layer v1
+## 12. Repair-facing layer v1 🛠️

-The atlas includes a first repair-facing mapping layer.
+The Atlas includes a first repair-facing mapping layer.

 This layer is not a one-shot universal prescription system.

 It is a structured interface that helps connect routing to first repair direction.

 ### F1